Communications, Development & Public Policy Volunteers

 As a Public Policy Assistant, you will support the Crisis Centre’s public policy and government relations initiatives.
 The candidate will:

 All successful applicants will be required to complete a Vulnerable Sector Criminal Records Check.
-This is organized by the Centre.
+The Centre organizes this.